skindstrom/4temps-tournament/README.md

 PORT=3000
 ```

+## Installing the project dependencies
+Go to the root directory of the project.
+Once there, run `npm install` to install all the dependencies of the project.
+**This may take a while**.

+**You're now all set to run the website!**

 # Usage
-From the root directory of the project run `npm start` and wait a short while.
+From the root directory of the project run `npm start` and wait for quite some time.
+The reason it takes a while is that `babel` compiles the server code, and `webpack` bundles all the frontend code into a single file.
+Once the bundle is created, the server will restart.
+<sub>_And here I thought javascript wasn't a compiled language..._</sub>

 You should now be able to visit `http://localhost:3000`.
 Any changes to the source files will automatically recompile the project and restart the server.